1- If I already have heart disease, it is too late to reduce my risk for further problems.

 Heart Disease IQ Answers

-1. False.
+- False.
 Even if you already have heart disease, it’s not too late to prevent further damage to your heart.
-In fact, studies show that taking actions after a first heart attack to prevent a second one are very successful.
-The actions to take are: lower your cholesterol, weight and blood pressure and become physically active.
-But the most important action is, if you smoke cigarettes, quit smoking.
+In fact, studies show that taking action after a first heart attack to prevent a second one is very successful.
+Lower your cholesterol, lower your weight and blood pressure and become physically active.
+If you’re a smoker, the most crucial thing to do is to quit.
 These actions will reduce your risk of further heart problems.

-2. False.
-To keep your cholesterol level within your goal, you need to continue with the positive steps that got your blood cholesterol down in the first place.
+- False.
+To keep your cholesterol level close to your target, you need to continue with the positive steps that got your blood cholesterol down in the first place.
 And if you take medicine to control your blood cholesterol level, that means continuing to take the medicine.
 If you don’t, your cholesterol is likely to return to its previous level.

-3. True.
+- True.
 The saturated fat you eat raises your blood cholesterol more than any other nutrient in foods.
 It is found in the greatest amounts in foods from animals, such as fatty cuts of meat, poultry with skin, whole-milk dairy foods (milk, cheese, yogurt), lard and in some vegetable oils, like coconut and palm oils.
 These are sometimes used in commercial foods, like crackers, cookies and snack foods.
-Trans fat is another type of fat that raises blood cholesterol levels.
-Trans fats are found in many margarines, vegetable shortening such as Crisco, fried foods like fast-food french fries, store-bought baked goods and packaged cereals.
-If a product lists “partially hydrogenated vegetable oil” or “vegetable shortening” on the label, you know it contains trans fat.
-The best way to reduce your blood cholesterol level is to choose foods low in saturated and trans fat.
+Trans-fat is another type of fat that raises blood cholesterol levels.
+Trans-fats are found in many margarines, vegetable shortening such as Crisco, fried foods like fast-food french fries, store-bought baked goods and packaged cereals.
+If a product lists “partially hydrogenated vegetable oil” or “vegetable shortening” on the label, you know it contains trans-fat.
+The best way to reduce your blood cholesterol level is to choose foods low in saturated and trans-fat.
 One way to do this is to get more of your calories from fruits, vegetables and whole-grain products.
-These foods are naturally low in saturated and trans fat and total fat.
+These foods are naturally low in saturated and trans-fat and total fat.

-6. True.
+- True.
 Regular physical activity may reduce problems from heart disease by lowering LDL levels, raising HDL (good cholesterol) levels, lowering blood pressure, lowering triglyceride levels, reducing excess weight and improving the fitness of your heart and lungs.
-How is that for getting a lot of results from a few minutes of exercise?
+How’s that for getting a lot of results from a few minutes of exercise?

-7. False.
+- False.
 High cholesterol and heart disease are as much a concern for women as men.
 More than half of the 105 million Americans with high blood cholesterol are women.
-High cholesterol is one of the leading risk factors for heart disease.
-Heart disease is the number one cause of death among women.
+High cholesterol is one of the leading risk factors for heart disease, and heart disease is the number one cause of death among women.
 It claims one woman’s life about every minute in the United States.
-That’s more lives than are claimed by the next seven causes of death combined.
+That’s more lives than are claimed by the next seven causes of death combined!

 - Chest discomfort.
-Most heart attacks involve pain or discomfort in the center of the chest, which lasts for more than a few minutes or goes away and comes back.
+Most heart attacks involve pain or discomfort in the center of the chest, which lasts for more than a few minutes, gets worse with physical activity (like walking up the stairs), or goes away and comes back.
 It can feel like uncomfortable pressure, squeezing, fullness or pain.